ebu/ebu-tt-live-toolkit/docs/source/overview.rst

 User Input Producer
 -------------------
 This is a web page that adds a user interface and various configurations to the Simple Producer.
 It needs to connect to either the User Input Consumer or a User Input Forwarder.
 First, start ``ebu-user-input-consumer`` or ``ebu-user-input-forwarder`` from the command line.
-Then, in your browser, open ``ebu-tt-live-toolkit/ebu_tt_live/ui/user_input_producer/user_input_producer.html`` and click 'Connect'.
+Then, in your browser, open ``ebu_tt_live/ui/user_input_producer/user_input_producer.html`` and click 'Connect'.
 Select the sending mode (manual, scheduled or asynchronous).
 You should see the documents arriving in the command line window where ``ebu-user-input-consumer`` is listening.
 See detailed instructions here: `<user_input_producer.html>`__.

 User Input Consumer
 -------------------
 This is very similar to the Simple Consumer.
 It also performs validation but it does not have a manifest option.
 It provides a WebSocket connection point for the User Input Producer.
-You'll beed to start either this or the User Input Forwarder before connecting the User Input Producer (but not both).
+You'll need to start either this or the User Input Forwarder before connecting the User Input Producer (but not both).

 User Input Forwarder
 --------------------